 Table of Contents for the BG3 Barbarian Build:

 Please visit our Best BG3 Builds overview page for more builds.
 We also have an optimized Barbarian companion BG3 Karlach Build.
+If you are interested in more Barbarian subclasses, see our Barbarian Builds category page.
 To get an overview of all classes, please visit the BG3 Classes overview page.

 The BG3 Berserker Barbarian Build quickly grows in power as they level up, able to perform three attacks each turn by the time they hit Level 5.
 This allows them to reliably outperform many other classes in terms of raw damage output.
-The Barbarian Build works for both PC and Console (PS5 and Xbox Series X/S).
+The Barbarian Build was last updated in September 2025.
+It works for both PC and Console (PS5 and Xbox Series X/S).

 Here is a quick overview of the main Strengths and Weaknesses of the Barbarian in Baldur’s Gate 3: